-I have been a Licensed Marriage and Family Therapist (LMFT) for over 17 years.
-I practiced in California for over 15 years, before moving to North Carolina in 2008 and receiving my license to practice here in 2009.
-I counsel individuals, couples, adolescents and families to help them achieve better emotional health, wholeness, and improved relationships.
+I have been a Licensed Marriage and Family Therapist (LMFT) for 20 years.
+I practiced in California for over 15 years, before moving to North Carolina in 2008.
+I counsel individuals and couples to help them achieve better emotional health, wholeness, and improved relationships.
 I am also a Licensed Professional Counselor (LPC) in North Carolina.

-For 10 years in California, I served as the Associate Clinical Director of The Institute for Professional Parenting (TIPP), a non-profit organization dedicated to providing parenting education.
+For 10 years in California, I served as the Associate Clinical Director of a non-profit organization dedicated to providing parenting education.
 I taught parenting classes, led seminars, and facilitated groups and workshops for both adults and children on relationship, communication, and life skills.
 In addition, I supervised interns, teachers, and coaches.

-I have also conducted workshops on mother-daughter relationships, separation and divorce, healing the trauma of sexual abuse, and currently facilitate SoulCollage® playshops (an art therapy process of self-discovery).
+I have also conducted workshops and groups on codependence, mother-daughter relationships, separation and divorce, healing the trauma of sexual abuse, and currently facilitate SoulCollage® playshops (an art therapy process of self-discovery).